rs333/lab-k8s-hard-way-docker/README.md

 docker exec -it single bash
 ```

+> 💬
+> Consider that the login step would normally be done with ssh if this
+> Node where a real machine.
+We use
+`docker exec -it` instead because our host is a container (and not
+a machine).

 We will need to turn this into more of an actual host than is available
 from just a container.
 Let's install some tools we will need.